 The epic highlands of Scotland are a haven for the adventurous traveler.
 This is a country swimming in history and legend.
 Land is so fierce that the Romans could never conquer it.
 Visitors to Scotland can enjoy its inspiring history and natural beauty by day, and a wealth of Scottish culture by night.
+So here are the top 4 reasons to visit Scotland.

 Scotland’s rugged landscapes and awesome historic structures have made it a choice of location for a number of famous movies.
 Fans of cult classics like Trainspotting and the Wicker Man should definitely take the time to see the sets of their favorite scenes.